12.1 Polynomial Regression#

 ax[1].axhline(0, linestyle='--')

-We can already see that the model fits the data much better.
-Also, the residuals are smaller and not dependent on \(X\).
+You can see that the model fits the data much better.
+Also, the residuals are now much smaller and do not show any systematic pattern (only the noise remains), which means we were succesful in capturing the non-linear relationship in the data.

 Interpretation#

-The interpretation of the model results is similar to that for normal linear models, except that we now have estimates for the linear and quadratic terms:
+The interpretation of the model results is similar to that for normal linear models, except that we now have estimates for higher-order terms as well:

 print(model_quadratic_fit.summary())